 This is especially important to the behavioral health and addiction treatment organizations we serve.
 Their patients often pass through multiple levels of care.
 To deliver safe and up-to-date treatment, there shouldn’t be any treatment development that a progress note cannot document.

 Your EHR’s progress notes should offer the flexibility to include everything from a therapist’s notes based on a face to face session or a new diagnosis to lab result analysis or a summary of a telehealth appointment.

-Another important feature for our behavioral health and addiction providers is the group note, which should essentially act as a progress note for group sessions.
+Another important feature for our mental health and addiction treatment providers is the group note, which should essentially act as a progress note for group sessions.
 The most functional EHRs allow for integration between progress notes and group notes so that any relevant individual updates from a group session can be documented on each patient’s progress note.

 Assessments can serve a variety of documentation purposes.

 To keep it simple, there are two types of assessments: